rabiadhikari/OrchidForDynamo/Orchid_130.md

 ### History of Orchid for Dynamo 1.3.x ###

+132.3.7
+- Last Custom Nodes turned into ZeroTouch nodes --> nodes for FEM-design.
+- Revit: Nodes for Materials created and nodes for Document.contain (Category/Types)
+- Revit: Purge nodes updated, comes in a PostCommand and a Document version.

 132.3.6
 - Revit: Print --> Nodes to handle printing, several nodes created.